skisec/argos/README.md

 If additional plugins are required, refer to the following link for details: https://grafana.com/docs/grafana/latest/installation/docker/#install-plugins-in-the-docker-container

 ## Configuration
-Once you have the stack deployed, you will need to add the Loki and Prometheus datasources in Grafana manually.
+Once you have the stack deployed, you will need to add any datasources and dashboards for Grafana cmanually.